Anna Williamson

 Anna Williamson (born 23 July 1981) is an English television presenter and dating agent.
 She is the former co-presenter of children's programmes Rescue Robots Toonattik and Action Stations! on CITV.
 In 2019, Williamson began appearing as a dating agent on the E4 reality dating series Celebs Go Dating.

 Williamson has also worked as an entertainment reporter and showbiz presenter on the ITV Breakfast programme Daybreak in 2011, as well as appearing on Big Brother's Bit on the Side as a reporter.

 Career

 Singing

-Williamson was a singer in the girl band Girl Force created by Steve Deakin-Davies, composer and producer for a Polygram project called "Girl Force" released in 1997 by Polygram Record Operations Ltd (no 536 291–4) which taught listeners how to sing and write music.
+Williamson was a singer in the girl band Girl Force created by Steve Deakin-Davies, composer and producer for a Polygram project called "Blush" released in 1997 by Polygram Record Operations Ltd (no 536 291–4) which taught listeners how to sing and write music.
 It was created on the back of the success of the Spice Girls.
 Blush also released a single called "Feel my vibe" written and produced by Ricky Wilde, brother of Kim Wilde.
 The single was created by The Ambition Company and released on Solo records.